-(MNR T R only)
+(MNB T R only)

 Only charge the hearing aids with a designated charger.
 Other chargers risk damaging the hearing aids and batteries.

-This hearing aid is supported by a nonremovable rechargeable lithium-ion battery cell.
-Please ensure that you charge the hearing aid and familiarize yourself with the safety and handling information related to rechargeable hearing aids.
+This hearing aid is supported by a nonremovable, rechargeable lithium-ion battery cell.
+Please ensure to charge the hearing aid and familiarize yourself with the safety and handling information related to rechargeable hearing aids.